jupytercon/jupytercon2025-developingextensions/04-materials/05-developing-with-ai.md

 #### 🎨 Setting up Cursor

 1. **Download Cursor**
-   - Visit [cursor.com](https://cursor.com/) and download the installer for your operating system
+   - Visit [cursor.com](https://cursor.com/download) and download the installer for your operating system
    - Install Cursor like any other application

 2. **Create a Cursor account**
    - Launch Cursor
    - You'll be prompted to sign in or create an account
-   - Sign up for a free account (no credit card required)
+   - Sign up for a free account
-   - The free plan includes a one-week Pro trial, limited agent requests, and tab completions
+   - The [Hobby plan](https://cursor.com/pricing) includes a one-week Pro trial

-3. **Sign up for the free plan**
-   - During your first launch, Cursor will offer you the free plan with a Pro trial
-   - Accept the free plan to get started
-   - See [cursor.com/pricing](https://cursor.com/pricing) for details on what's included

 :::{tip}
 We recommend you sign up for a free Hobby plan for this workshop!
 You'll have one week to access agentic AI features.
 :::

-#### ⌨️ Setting up Claude Code (optional)
+#### ⌨️ Setting up Claude Code

 If you prefer working from the command line, you can also install Claude Code: